aws-samples/aws-cdk-managed-elkk/README.md

 cdk deploy elkk-kafka
 ```

 When Client is set to True an Amazon EC2 instance is deployed to interact with the Amazon MSK Cluster.
-It can take up to 30 minutes for the Amazon MSK cluster to be deployed.
+It can take up to 30 minutes for the Amazon MSK cluster and client instance to be deployed.

 Wait until 2/2 checks are completed on the Kafka client instance to ensure that the userdata scripts have fully run.

-From a terminal window connect to the Kafka client instance to create a producer session:
+Open a terminal window to connect to the Kafka client instance and create a Kafka producer session:

 ```bash
 # get the instance public dns